High-accuracy variational Monte Carlo for frustrated magnets with deep neural networks: Triangular-lattice model

 \subsection{Ground-state energies}

 Our variational energies are summarised in Table~\ref{tab: triangular energy}, together with the best variational benchmarks in the literature~\cite{Bernu1994Triangular,Iqbal2016TriangularJ1J2,kochkov2021learning}.
-On the 36-site cluster, we achieve energies extremely close to exact-diagonalisation results for both the nearest-neighbour and maximally frustrated models within a few hours on a single GPU.
-On the 108-site cluster too, GCNNs outperform other state-of-the-art neural-network benchmarks~\cite{kochkov2021learning} by a wide margin, especially in the highly frustrated point $J_2=J_1/8$.
-There, our results match closely those from Gutzwiller-projected fermionic mean-field ansätze with additional variational Lanczos steps~\cite{Iqbal2016TriangularJ1J2}.
-Evaluating such an ansatz, however, requires computing $H^2|\psi\rangle$ for an initial Slater-determinant state, an operation significantly more challenging than neural-network evaluation.
+On the 36-site cluster, GCNNs achieve energies extremely close to exact-diagonalisation results for both the nearest-neighbour and maximally frustrated models within a few GPU-hours.
+On the 108-site cluster too, GCNNs achieve state-of-the-art variational accuracy.
+GCNNs outperform other state-of-the-art neural-network benchmarks~\cite{kochkov2021learning} by a wide margin, especially at the highly frustrated point $J_2=J_1/8$.
+Our results also surpass those from Gutzwiller-projected fermionic mean-field ansätze with additional variational Lanczos steps~\cite{Iqbal2016TriangularJ1J2}.
+Upon including one Lanczos step, we far outperform all other variational approaches and reach relative errors of about $10^{-3}$ compared to ground-state energy estimates extrapolated from exact diagonalisation.
+We find that we need at least this level of precision in order to resolve excited-state gaps.

-\subsection{Correlation Functions}
+\subsection{Correlation functions}